 Below is information about the possible causes of Bupropion overdose:

 - High Dosage.
-There are cases where a person follows the instructions provided to them by a physician and still end up experiencing symptoms associated with Wellbutrin overdose.
-For instance, a physician and a patient need to experiment with different doses of bupropion to determine what works best for the person.
-Since Wellbutrin overdose amount may vary from one individual to another, a person can find that they are more sensitive to the drug and start to experience adverse reactions that are generally associated with Wellbutrin overdose.
-The lowest amount of Wellbutrin SR that is possible to overdose on is claimed to be anything higher than 300 mg during the day.
-For IR it stand for 450 mg/day and higher.
+There are cases where a person follows the instructions provided to them by a physician and still end up experiencing symptoms associated with overdose even if the dose is just low.
+Since overdose amounts may vary from one individual to another, some people can find that they are more sensitive to the drug and start to experience adverse reactions that are generally associated with overdose.

 - Mixing Substances.
-There are cases when bupropion may be combined with other substances as well.
-Alcohol is a common substance that people tend to use even while they are undergoing treatment for depression with a drug like Wellbutrin.
-When Wellbutrin XL and alcohol are mixed, there is a higher risk of side-effects, and the person is more likely to experience overloading of the active chemicals in their body.
+There are cases when Bupropion may be combined with other substances as well.
+Alcohol is a common substance that people tend to use even while they are undergoing treatment for depression with a drug like Bupropion.
+When Wellbutrin XL and alcohol are mixed, there is a higher risk of side effects, and the person is more likely to experience overloading of the active chemicals in their body.

 Signs And Symptoms Of Wellbutrin Overdose

 It is a must for everyone to know the signs and symptoms of Wellbutrin overdose especially for those who have someone in their home using this drug for medicinal purposes.

 As this drug is prone to be abused, the following signs and symptoms must be noted: